 The sanction of credit proposals is in accordance with the delegation structure approved by the Board of Directors.
 Credit risk rating, used by the Bank is one of the key tools for assessing its credit proposals.
 The Bank has implemented internal rating model Risk Assessment Module (RAM), a two - dimensional module for rating viz.; obligor and facility.
 Different risk parameters such as financial, business, management and industry are used for different rating models in accordance with the category and characteristics of the borrower.
 Qualitative and quantitative information of the proposal is evaluated by the credit risk analyst to ascertain the credit rating of the borrower.
-Proposals over a certain threshold amount are rated centrally by senior officers and rating committees in the Bank.
+Credit rating process is a multilevel approach based on maker and checker concept.
+Based on size/ kind of the exposure and sanctioning authority, credit proposals are rated at stipulated levels.
 Approval of credit for retail products are guided by the individual retail product paper guidelines and each proposal is appraised through a scoring model.
 In addition to the above, a Credit audit process is in place, which aims at reviewing the loans and acts as an effective tool to evaluate the efficacy of credit assessment, monitoring and mitigation process.